Select publications

 Poetry - I Was Taught to be afraid of men who look like you, published in Quibble Lit

 Winner of the Quippy Choice Award as part of Quibble Lit’s P&Qs Audio Poem Awards, this poem is a love letter to my partner but also touches on some of the hate we’ve received as an interracial couple.
-There is a recording you can listen to while you read the text of the poem.
+Listen to the recording of the poem while you read it.